AntonioAPDL/antonio-aguirre.github.io/research.md

       <p>
         My poster <em>Bayesian quantile-based correction and synthesis of climate products</em> received a Best Poster Prize at the ISBA 2026 World Meeting in Nagoya, Japan.
-The work presents a Bayesian quantile workflow for correcting hydrologic forecast products and synthesizing corrected quantile forecasts into a posterior predictive distribution, with daily San Lorenzo River flow as the case study.
+The work presents a Bayesian quantile workflow for correcting forecast products and synthesizing corrected quantile forecasts into a posterior predictive distribution for climate-risk assessment.
+The case study uses local environmental observations and NOAA/NWS forecast guidance near Big Trees.
-        The poster used the earlier title <em>climate products</em>; the revised manuscript uses
-        <em>hydrologic products</em>.
       </p>
       <dl class="research-poster-feature__details">
         <div>